-15. FINANCIAL RISK MANAGEMENT OBJECTIVE AND POLICY
+14. FINANCIAL RISK MANAGEMENT OBJECTIVE AND POLICY

-The objective of the Fund in managing risk is the creation and protection of unitholder value.
-Risk is inherent in the activities of the Fund, but it is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
-The process of risk management is critical to the continuing profitability of the Fund.
-The Fund is exposed to market risk (which includes currency risk, interest rate risk and price risk), credit risk and liquidity risk arising from the financial instruments it holds.
+The Fund's objective in managing risk is the creation and protection of unitholder value.
+Risk is inherent in the Fund's activities, but it is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
+The process of risk management is critical to the Fund's continuing profitability.
+The Fund is exposed to market risk (which includes interest rate risk and price risk), credit risk and liquidity risk arising from the financial instruments it holds.

-15.1 Risk Management Structure
+14.1 Risk Management Structure

-The Manager of the Fund is responsible for identifying and controlling risks.
+The Fund Manager is responsible for identifying and controlling risks.
 The Board of Directors supervises the Fund Manager and is ultimately responsible for the overall risk management of the Fund.

-15.2 Risk Measurement and Reporting System
+14.2 Risk Measurement and Reporting System

-The risks of the Fund are measured using a method that reflects both the expected loss likely to arise in normal circumstances and unexpected losses that are an estimate of the ultimate actual loss based on statistical models.
-The models make use of the probabilities derived from historical experience, adjusted to reflect the economic environment.
+The risks of the Fund are measured using a method that reflects both the expected loss likely to arise in normal circumstances and unexpected losses that are an estimate of the ultimate actual loss.

-Monitoring and controlling risks is primarily set up to be performed based on limits established by the Board of Directors.
-These limits reflect the business strategy including the risk that the Fund is willing to accept and the market environment of the Fund.
+Limits reflect the business strategy including the risk that the Fund is willing to accept and the market environment of the Fund.
 In addition, the Fund monitors and measures the overall risk in relation to the aggregate risk exposure across all risk types and activities.

-15.3 Market Risk
+14.3 Market Risk

-Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables such as interest rates and equity prices.
+Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to changes in market variables such as interest rates.